 Where to Go

-Late January through March is an ideal time to go on a jungle safari in the Chitwan National Park.
+Late January through March is an ideal time for a jungle safari in Chitwan National Park.
 The tall elephant grass that grows thick in the jungle is cut back, making it easier to see the animals.
 Unfortunately, Kathmandu is particularly dusty in March, so it's best to head straight out of the city to the hills, mountains, and rivers instead.

 What to Do

-White-water rafting and kayaking trips start up again in March, with water and air temperatures rising.
-These can be as short as one day, or as long as 12.
-Canyoning is also possible in a few places, as well as kayaking lessons.
+Whitewater rafting and kayaking trips start up again in March, with water and air temperatures rising.
+Trips can be as short as one day or as long as 12.
+Canyoning is also possible in a few places, as are kayaking lessons.

 Read more about Nepal's best rafting trips in this article.